lowepowerlab/protocols/antibiotics.md

 ## Preparation of 1000x stocks

+**NOTE: Our first Tet stocks are not 1000x.
+I prepped 10 mg/ml stocks.
+But we need 30 ug/ml final concentration.
+So add 1.5 ml tet per 500 ml CPG**

 Prepare 20 mls at a time and aliquot

 |   Antibiotic    |               Color                | Abbr | Concentration (mg/ml) |                      Solvent                       | Stock notes                                                   |